antoinechoffrut/dynamicslides/README.md

 # What is `dynamicslides`?
-The video [*"Nash's twist and the lazy cyclist"*](https://youtu.be/KgHTeqdkTPM), gives an idea of what `dynamicslides` can is designed to do.
+The video [*"Nash's twist and the lazy cyclist"*](https://youtu.be/KgHTeqdkTPM), gives an idea of what `dynamicslides` is designed to do.

-The project `dynamicslides` is a tool to create videos with animated text and graphics.
+In other words, it creates dynamic slide presentations, i.e. videos with animated text and graphics.
-These can be thought of as dynamic slide presentations.
 There are of course several applications which already do this, but the important feature is this project is that it allows to incorporate text generated with LATEX, in particular elegant mathematical equations.

-This `README.md` explains how to use the program and how it is structured.
+This `README.md` explains how to use the program and a little bit on how it is structured and how it works.

 # Genesis of this project
-Like most mathematicians working in academia, I use LATEX to type my articles as well as to create slide presentations (most people would use [Beamer](https://www.sharelatex.com/learn/Beamer)).
+Like most mathematicians working in academia (and many other scientists and engineers), I use LATEX to type my articles as well as to create slide presentations ([Beamer](https://www.sharelatex.com/learn/Beamer) is a very popular tool).
 LATEX offers high quality typography, especially when it comes to mathematical equations, but not only.

 In recent years I had decided to create videos explaining my research.
-This I started to do by incorporating slides (in pdf) of existing presentations I had already done into a video using Apple's iMovie (and added voice-over).
+This, I started to do by incorporating slides (in pdf) of existing presentations I had already done into a video using Apple's iMovie.
 (The graphics were actually generated in [METAPOST](https://tug.org/metapost.html).)
 The outcome was not bad and I have posted a few of these videos on my youtube channel ["100-second mathematics"](https://www.youtube.com/channel/UCmFg_nmPhu2Uvy5y4XfnnYA?view_as=subscriber).

 On ther other hand there was definitely room for improvement.
-I am really fond of Grant Anderson's [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw)'s videos and this was very much the looks of videos I wished I could create.
+I am really fond of Grant Anderson's [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw)'s videos and this was very much the looks of videos I wished I could reproduce.
 Eventually I read his [FAQ](http://www.3blue1brown.com/about/) page and learned that he creates his videos "from scratch" in Python.

 Of course I knew about Python and had contemplated learning it if only out of curiosity.
-Having no experience in Python nor in object-oriented programming, I was not able to use Grant Anderson's code which he posted on his GitHub account.
+Having no experience in Python nor in object-oriented programming, I was not able to use Grant Anderson's code which he posted on his [GitHub repository](https://github.com/3b1b/manim).
 This is when I decided that I was going to create my own Python application.

 Just for the fun and challenge.

-Within about four months I went from `print('hello world')` to a pretty reasonably well structured programme which I can now use to create videos with simple yet elegant and somewhat sophisticated visual effects.
+Within about four months I went from `print('hello world')` to a pretty reasonably well structured program which I can now use to create videos with simple yet elegant and somewhat sophisticated visual effects.
 Certainly not of the quality of 3Blue1Brown videos, but on the other hand I wouldn't know how else to make those videos (and without paying...).
 Remember, one of the important features is the ability to incorporate mathematical equations generated from LATEX.
 Also, paraphrasing Grant Anderson, one very appealing aspect of this project is that it is my own tool.
 Furthermore, it gives me the freedom to implement any visual effect that I can think up, something that one cannot always do even with a very sophisticated software, precisely because it is limited to a fixed set of functionalities (which of course can potentially be combined in extremely elaborate ways).
-Quite frankly, I simply wanted to take up the challenge of learning a new programming paradigm (object-oriented), a new programming language that has become one of go-to languages in industry, and to entirely design an application from scratch with a real and meaningful purpose.
+Quite frankly, I simply wanted to take up the challenge of learning a new programming paradigm (object-oriented), a new programming language that has become one of go-to languages in industry (Python), and to design an application entirely from scratch with a real and meaningful purpose.

 # Usage
-## Creating elements: text and graphics
+## Creating graphical elements
 ### Example 1: text followed by equation
 The video of this example is available [here](https://www.youtube.com/watch?v=XoPexCjKsY8).
 The following